-A pure conglomerate merger happens when the buy side and the sell side of the M&A process have nothing in common.
-They specialize in completely different industries, and their strategies don’t overlap.
+A pure conglomerate merger happens when the buy side and the sell side of the M&A process have nothing in common; they specialize in completely different industries, and their strategies don’t overlap.
 A good example of a pure conglomerate merger is W.R.
 Grace, a chemical business that acquired over 150 different companies.
 The list included retail outlets, food chains, construction, gas, oil, agriculture, etc.

 Pure conglomerate mergers are beneficial in many ways.
 First, they’re great for entering a new market fast.
 Second, they can significantly boost the merged company’s finances, ultimately attracting investors.
-Another perk is a more diversified customer base.
+They also result in a more diversified customer base.

-On the other hand, when compared to conglomerate acquisitions, a pure conglomerate is often considered a riskier type.
-This is because of the many differences merging firms have.
-Due to it, shareholders might not agree to the merger in the first place.
-And even if they do, such merging companies become very difficult to manage and develop.
+On the other hand, when compared to conglomerate acquisitions, a pure conglomerate is often considered a riskier type (just like real estate private equity investing).
+The merging firms have many differences; their shareholders might not agree to the merger in the first place, and even if they do, different merging companies may become very difficult to manage and develop.

 Mixed conglomerate mergers

-Mixed conglomerate mergers occur between two companies from different industries that still have something in common.
-For example, a customer database.
+Mixed conglomerate mergers occur between two companies from different industries that still have something in common, for example, a customer database.
 Typically, market or product extensions are the goals of a mixed conglomerate merger.

 Walt Disney Company acquiring the American Broadcasting Company is a great illustration of a mixed conglomerate merger.
-This is also a great example of how two firms, when merged, can grow and succeed quicker together.
+It is also a great example of how two firms, when merged, can grow and succeed faster together.
 Disney became the first media company with a major presence in four distribution systems: films, television, broadcasting, and telephone wires.

 Nevertheless, mixed conglomerate mergers are quite rare.
 Few companies do that because of the differences in corporate culture, product lines, business operations, financial planning, etc. The process is so complex and challenging, that not everyone can manage its proper execution.
-Additionally, mixed mergers require lots of financial resources, which appears to be another big drawback.
+Additionally, mixed mergers require lots of financial resources, which appears to be another significant drawback.

 Three best conglomerate merger examples